-Las Vegas police evacuate mall after reports of an armed man
+Las Vegas police search mall after reports of masked gunman

 "Police received a call and responded to the mall and evacuated the premises," Kuusela said.
 "Police have not located this person and they are clearing the building to make sure the person is not hiding inside."

-"Received reports of a man walking around with a gun.
-Some reported he walked into the Boulevard Mall.
-Units were on scene very quickly," the Las Vegas Metropolitan Police Department said.
+As soon as the reports came in, police moved in quickly, authorities said.

 "No person located with gun, no shots fired, no victims.
-Officers are clearing the mall as a precaution but at this point it all appears unfounded."
+Officers are clearing the mall as a precaution but at this point it all appears unfounded," the Las Vegas Metropolitan Police Department said.

+In October, a gunman opened fire on concertgoers Las Vegas, killing 58 people in the deadliest mass shooting in modern US history.

+Authorities do not know why Stephen Paddock fired hundreds of rounds indiscriminately from the 32nd floor of the Mandalay Bay hotel using a series of semiautomatic rifles, some outfitted with a device that allowed him to fire faster.